elixir-tools/tableau/README.md

 import_config "#{config_env()}.exs"
 ```

-This will start a long running process that will independently build your CSS as it see's files change.
+This will start a long running process that will independently build your CSS as it sees files change.

 These are started automatically when you run `mix tableau.server`.